 Professional human rights training and awareness raising are crucial for bringing our human rights commitment to life.
 Thus, as part of the focus area Business Principles and Social Responsibility, we have committed ourselves to a key performance indicator and target related to human rights: All OMV Group employees who are especially exposed to human rights topics shall be trained in human rights until 2025.
 The target group is defined by an intersection of specific functions (e.g. Security, Procurement, Human Resources, Community Relations & Development) and countries with elevated human rights risk (based on an annual risk assessment).

 Classroom training with internal and external experts equips our employees with know-how about our Human Rights Management System and gives room to work on concrete operational issues and local challenges.

 Additionally, we offer an interactive e-learning program to all employees, which guides them through norms and situations with regards to human rights.
 At the same time, we implement internal awareness raising measures throughout the Group.

 OMV activities in support of human rights

-Learn more about our community development projects here.
+Learn more about our projects and initiatives here.